Encouragement to Stay in the Battle

 I received an email from Chuck Colson not too long ago.
 He said,

 I really believe that in this moment of history that the one great hope is the sleeping giant in our midst, the believers, will be awakened.
-It has happened before, and it can happen again, if He so chooses.
+It has happened before, and it can happen again, if God so chooses.
 It's the first item I pray for every morning.

 A community is not likely to be overthrown where woman fulfills her mission, for by the power of her noble heart over the hearts of others, she will raise it from its ruins and restore it again to prosperity and joy.

-I believe that the influence of that army of godly women will be incalculable in our homes, our churches, and in our culture, and around the world.
+I believe that the influence of that army of godly women will be incalculable in our homes, our churches, communities, and in our culture, and around the world.

 Martin Luther said it this way: